hastmu/apt-proxy-detect/README.md

 # Why this is needed?
-Spending 2023 time on this topic sound/reads quite strange but up to now i struggle with some problem within the solutions i found so far.
+Spending 2023 time on this topic sound/reads quite strange but up to now i struggle with some problems within the solutions i found so far.

 Issues:
 * No reliable detect proxies via mDns.
 (Timeouts, not found)